kyma-project/istio/docs/user/tutorials/01-65-expose-workload-vs.md

 * If you require full control over Istio resources and you want to manage them without any higher-level abstractions.
 * For specific development and testing scenarios.

-The following instructions demonstrate a simple use case where VirtualService exposes an unsecured Servise, skipping the requirement to include it into the Istio service mesh.
+The following instructions demonstrate a simple use case where VirtualService exposes an unsecured Service, skipping the requirement to include the Service in the Istio service mesh.

 ## Procedure